tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 <a name="apply"></a>
 <div style="font-size:20px">
 <em>method</em> <strong style="color:#008AB8">apply</strong>(func,
-columns, args=(), **kwargs)
+inverse_func=None, kw_args=None, inv_kw_args=None)
 <span style="float:right">
 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/atom.py#L934">[source]</a>
 </span>
 </div>
-Transform one column in the dataset using a function (can be a lambda).
-If the provided column is present in the dataset, that same column is transformed.
-If it's not a column in the dataset, a new column with that name is created.
-The first parameter of the function is the complete dataset.
+Apply a function to the dataset.
+The function should have signature `func(dataset, **kw_args) -> dataset` and return the transformed dataset.
+This is useful for stateless transformations such as taking the log, doing custom scaling, etc...

 !!! note
-    This approach is preferred over changing the dataset directly through the property's `@setter` since the transformation is saved to atom's pipeline.
+    This approach is preferred over changing the dataset directly through the property's `@setter` since the transformation is stored in the pipeline.

 <table style="font-size:16px">
 <tr>